WWIIITT/expert_interview/solution/README.md

 - The deterministic fallback does not perform real speech recognition; high-quality summaries require configured provider credentials.
 - Slide detection is image-difference based, so subtle animations or camera movement can create false positives or missed slide changes.
 - The video pipeline does not perform OCR over slide frames; visual slide summaries are based on detected intervals and LLM text summarization.
+- Detailed Task 1b scaling tradeoffs are intentionally kept in `solution/task1b/DESIGN.md` to avoid duplicating the design document.

 ## What I Would Improve with More Time